deep-learning-for-humans/spam-slaya/README.md

 #### Process

+> [!IMPORTANT]
-This process does not need you to add a billing account
+> This process does not need you to add a billing account

 1. To start off, go to the [Google Cloud Console](https://console.cloud.google.com) and login with your gmail account
 2. Start by [create a project](https://console.cloud.google.com/projectcreate).
 Give it a meaningful name.
 This will be the place where you will have to generate the credentials to use this.
 I have chosen to name mine as "clean it up".
 Once it has created, select that project